sonofthort/Curlicue/README.md

 [This article on modular arithmetic](https://github.com/sonofthort/Modular-Arithmetic) contains formulas which can be useful during analysis and which are referenced in this article.

-[The Wikipedia article on modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic) also contains helpful formulas and identities.
+[The Wikipedia article on modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic) also contains many helpful formulas and identities.

 # Analysis of specific $`θ(n)`$ functions
 In the following subsections, specific forms of $`θ(n)`$ are analyzed.
 Each exhibit their own behavior and intricacies, but also share some characteristics and analysis methodologies.